MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/exploratory-experience-trial.md

 ## How users sign up for the trial

-Eligible users can sign up for offer by directly signing in to Teams [teams.microsoft.com](https://teams.microsoft.com).
+Eligible users can sign up for offer by directly signing in to Teams ([teams.microsoft.com](https://teams.microsoft.com)).
 They will be assigned this license automatically and the tenant admin will receive an email notification the first time a user redeems this offer.

 ## Manage the offer

 The Microsoft Teams Exploratory Experience offer is meant to be initiated by individual end users, and you may not initiate this offer on behalf of end-user employees.

-This offer comes with an Exchange Online license but it will not be assigned to the user until the admin assigns it.
+This offer comes with an Exchange Online license but it won't be assigned to the user until the admin assigns it.
 If the user doesn't have an Exchange license already and the admin has yet to assign the Exchange
-Online license, the user will not be able to schedule meetings in Teams and may be missing other Teams functionality.
+Online license, the user won't be able to schedule meetings in Teams and may be missing other Teams functionality.

 Admins can disable the ability for end users to claim this offer within their organization through the trial apps and services switch.